Livestock and Produce

 Drimnin has some 50 suckler cows, made up principally of pedigree Luing cattle and a small number of Highland cattle.

 The Luing cow was originally created in 1947 by crossing traditional Highland cows with a beef Shorthorn bull on The Isle of Luing on the west coast of Scotland.
 It was recognised as a breed in its own right in 1965.
 For more information on the history of the Luing cow visit www.luingcattlesociety.co.uk.
 These animals offer an ideal combination of hardiness for out-wintering on the rugged west coast and size and growth characteristics.

 The farm is one of a small number of herds with an Elite Health Status.
 This provides assurance that none of the four key cattle diseases are present: - Bovine Virus Diarrhoea (BVD), Infectious Bovine Rhinotracheitis (IBR), Leptospirosis and Johne’s Disease.
 Cattle are tested annually to assure compliance.
 Drimnin farm is a member of Quality Meat Scotland.

 Calving takes place in the early spring and the majority of calves are sold in the same year.

 There are two stock bulls at present Luing and Simmental producing pure bred Luing, Sim-Luing and Highland cross calves.

 Stock and Meat for sale

 Although the majority of calves is sold via the auction mart, various ages of stock are regularly available for sale privately.
-For more information click here.
+For more information please contact the Estate.